mint5auce/mint5auce.github.io/README.md

-#mint5auce.github.io
+# mint5auce.github.io

+Pages/jekyll discovery

-*NB: Has to be a public repo to work*
+- Has to be a public repo to work